pokt-network/pocket-network-protocol/utility/README.md

 Sure, this is a concern that all people in public office deal with.

-**Fishermen are not truly Applications, rather a proxy, so the accuracy of their TestScores is questionable and not a valid criteria for salaries of ServiceNodes.**
+**Fishermen are not truly Applications, rather a proxy, so the accuracy of their TestScores is questionable and not a valid criteria for salaries of Servicers.**

-From a ServiceNode’s perspective, Fishermen are indistinguishable from applications and therefore are not only valid criteria, but - in fact - preferable sources of information because they are financially incentivised to collect honest and complete reports.
-Experience with V0 has shown that although applications have the ability to enforce some aspects of ServiceNode quality, they do not avail themselves of this opportunity.
+From a Servicer’s perspective, Fishermen are indistinguishable from applications and therefore are not only valid criteria, but - in fact - preferable sources of information because they are financially incentivised to collect honest and complete reports.
+Experience with V0 has shown that although applications have the ability to enforce some aspects of Servicer quality, they do not avail themselves of this opportunity.

 **The requirements of Fishermen actors are too high.
 The incentives are oriented properly so POA/POS is overkill.**